- Corporate Responsibility

 Training is integral to any successful HSE program, and we take program execution and participation seriously.
 In 2020, SWN revamped the training matrix for all employees, taking into account the hazards they face and correlating them to the training needed, to help mitigate those hazards.
 Some of SWN’s key HSE training programs are as follows.

 Training Assurance Program (TAP)

 TAP is a required HSE training program for all SWN and contractor employees present in the field.
-See the ONE Team section for more on how we ensure that our contractors meet and uphold SWN’s standards.
+See the ONE Team Culture for more on how we ensure that our contractors meet and uphold SWN’s standards.

 Driver safety is an important focus at SWN, and we have some of the safest drivers in the industry, according to the American Exploration and Production Council.3

 “Short service employees,” or field employees who have had less than six months of service with the company or in their job function or role, can pose a disproportionate risk of incidents if they are not properly trained.
 Our Field Employee Competency Program provides training and mentoring for short service SWN and contractor employees, to help them understand SWN’s HSE culture as well as the company’s expectations and requirements for their role.
 Each individual in the Competency Program is paired with a more experienced mentor trained in the same job function.
 At the end of the program the participant must pass a job-specific competency evaluation.

 SWN employees in our operating divisions participate in TapRooT Investigation Training, which provides tools and systems that improve incident investigations.
 This allows for better identification and understanding of the true root cause of a given incident (including near hits), and helps us capture learnings that can be used to prevent incidents and mitigate or eliminate risks.